vigneshavm/Interview-questions/React.md

 ## React Hooks

-React Hooks are functions that let you "hook into" React state and lifecycle features from function components.
+"React Hooks are functions that let you **use state and lifecycle features in functional components without needing class components**."

 | **Hook**                   | **Purpose**                                                                 | **When to Use**                                                          | **Example Use Case**                                 |